 If you are undecided on your major, you may choose University Curriculum, a program for students who wish to explore options before choosing a specific major.
 Please note that a coordinate major (a major taken in conjunction with another major) may not be selected at the time of admission.
 If you choose to elect a coordinate major, you will do so after you enroll.

-If you are a current high school student and your school uses Docufide to electronically send your transcript, your school may use the eSSR (Electronic Secondary School Report) available through Docufide.
-If your school prefers, they may ask that you print the High School Verification Form.
-Either form is acceptable.
+If you are a current high school student and your school uses Docufide to electronically send your transcript, your school may wish to use the eSSR (Electronic Secondary School Report) available through Docufide.
+If your school prefers, they may ask that you print our High School Verification Form.
+Either form is optional.

 WMU requires the ACT or SAT for admission.
 We recommend that you take the test in April or June of your junior year, or October or December of your senior year.
 When you register for the test, request that the scores be sent directly to WMU (ACT Code: 2066; SAT code: 1902).
 If you have been out of high school two or more years when you apply, the ACT or SAT may not be required.